Pattern Localisation in the Swift-Hohenberg Equation via Slowly Varying Spatial Heterogeneity: Discussion

-Despite the complexity observed in our simulations, the existence of the energy functional \cref{energy} precludes the possibility of long-time spatiotemporal states, heterogeneity-induced \cite{krause2018heterogeneity, kolokolnikov2018pattern} or those arising from local Hopf instabilities \cite{patterson2023spatial}. \ak{The existence of multiple spatially homogeneous} equilibria can likely induce a range of nontrivial behaviours such as Turing instabilities which fail to form patterned states \cite{krause2024turing}, or complex dynamics only sometimes understood via local analogues such as heteroclinic connections between homogeneous solutions \cite{patterson2023spatial}. \ak{Versions of the Swift-Hohenberg equation with broken nonlinear symmetries \cite{houghton2011swift}, or with non-variational structure \cite{burke2009swift}, have been shown to exhibit a variety of interesting behaviours, and would be obvious models to consider to generalize the ideas presented here.}
+Despite the complexity observed in our simulations, the existence of the energy functional \cref{energy} precludes the possibility of long-time spatiotemporal states, heterogeneity-induced \cite{krause2018heterogeneity, kolokolnikov2018pattern} or those arising from local Hopf instabilities \cite{patterson2023spatial}. {The existence of multiple spatially homogeneous} equilibria can likely induce a range of nontrivial behaviours such as Turing instabilities which fail to form patterned states \cite{krause2024turing}, or complex dynamics only sometimes understood via local analogues such as heteroclinic connections between homogeneous solutions \cite{patterson2023spatial}. {Versions of the Swift-Hohenberg equation with broken nonlinear symmetries \cite{houghton2011swift}, or with non-variational structure \cite{burke2009swift}, have been shown to exhibit a variety of interesting behaviours, and would be obvious models to consider to generalize the ideas presented here.}

-\cref{fig:bifurcation_diagrams}(a), despite only showing a subset of solution branches, demonstrates a variety of branches apparent in the homogeneous form of our model as a single parameter is varied.
-We anticipate that such pictures will only become more complicated with spatial heterogeneity.
-Preliminary bifurcation analyses (not shown) indicate that `adding' a heterogeneous forcing to systems and following the branches from such diagrams can effectively shatter these continuous branches, leading to many disconnected branches.
-While local bifurcation-theoretic approaches (such as those used in this paper and essentially all of the existing literature) are important for understanding some aspects of these systems, we also want to highlight that there is a growing need to understand more global dynamics of models with heterogeneity and multiple equilibria.
+\cref{fig:bifurcation_diagrams}(b), despite only showing a subset of solution branches, demonstrates a variety of branches apparent even in the homogeneous form of our model as a single parameter is varied. {We note that existing continuation in the heterogeneous case has so far been confined to specific primary and secondary branches \cite{kao2014spatial}.} We anticipate that such pictures will only become more complicated with spatial heterogeneity {which not only modulates snaking structures, but also induces new solution branches via local Turing bifurcations.} While local bifurcation-theoretic approaches (such as those used in this paper and essentially all of the existing literature) are important for understanding some aspects of these systems, we also want to highlight that there is a growing need to understand more global dynamics of models with heterogeneity and multiple equilibria.